Salvosnake/NNEmu/README.md

 USAGE:
 1. Compile it with Visual Studio 2022 or Visual Studio Code.
-2. Run exe file, after start you must drag the nes file in windows and game start.
+2. Run exe file, after start you must drag the nes file in window and game start.

 CONTROLLER: